 All safety checks must be done with the weapon unloaded and no ammunition present.
 Ensure no ammunition is present in the firearm or in any magazine that will be checked for function.
-If the rifle fails this procedure, do not introduce ammunition; have the weapon inspected by an armorer or call KAC at (321) 607-9900.
+If the rifle fails this procedure, do not introduce ammunition; have the weapon inspected by an Armorer or contact KAC.

-- Follow the "Clearing Procedures" as stated to ensure that the firearm is clear. - · Set safety selector to "SAFE". - Pull the charging handle fully to the rear and release. - · Pull trigger.
+- Follow the "Clearing Procedures" as stated to ensure that the firearm is clear. - · Set safety selector to "SAFE". - Pull the charging handle fully to the rear and release. - Pull trigger.
 (Hammer should not fall). - · Set safety selector to "FIRE". - Squeeze trigger and maintain sufficient pressure to retain it to the rear.
 (Hammer should fall.) - Pull the charging handle fully to the rear, and release.
-(Hammer should not fall.) - · Release trigger.
+(Hammer should not fall.) - Release trigger.
 (Hammer should not fall.) - Apply rearward pressure to the trigger.
 (Hammer should fall.) - Pull the charging handle fully to the rear and release. - · Set selector to "SAFE".